datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

 The maze is stored as an array of rows.
 East will move down stack 32 bytes at a time, however South will move down stack 1280 bytes.
 This probably puts us around the environment area of the stack--safe to vandalize with our magic marker.

 By avoiding the Canary block randomization, this increases our odds of getting the flag to 1 in 4.
 There's still the first part of the ROP chain to deal with, by changing the pass 1 ROP chain to use three blocks with the last 8 bytes all `0xff` and some `pop`s to move RSP down, we can be certain our forward and backwards movement will be unimpeded.
+This almost guarantees our success.

 New ROP chains: